 Los Angeles, CA 90032

-In 2004, we established a poetry mentorship with Los Angeles County High School for the Arts, which we are proud to have located on the campus of Cal State L.A.
-Many visiting poets have given presentations and conducted workshops oriented towards the multi-disciplinary artistic interests of LACHSA's talented students.
-For example, in 2004, giovanni singleton conducted an interactive workshop on poetry and blues.
-In 2005, Juan Felipe Herrera discussed ways that artists draw on autobiographical experience and led LACHSA students in constructing a "sound tunnel" in Cal State L.A.'s Fine Arts Gallery.
-That same year, British Council Poet-in-Residence Anthony Joseph talked about his childhood in Trinidad and ways of finding an authentic language in whatever art form you practice.
+In 2004, CCPP established a poetry mentorship with Los Angeles County High School for the Arts.
+Programs included a 2004 workshop on poetry and the blues by giovanni singleton and a 2005 discussion with Juan Felipe Herrera about ways that artists draw on autobiographical experience.
+Also in 2005, British Council Poet-in-Residence Anthony Joseph talked about his childhood in Trinidad and ways of finding an authentic language in art.
 In 2006, Keith and Mendi Obadike shared their experiences in melding poetry and sound environments and the process of artistic collaboration.
-Often, Cal State L.A. poetry students will attend these events so they can serve as role models for the LACHSA students, engage in dialogue, and answer questions such as how a college education can benefit artists.
+Cal State L.A. poetry students attended these events and served as role models for the LACHSA students, engaged in dialogue, and answered questions such as how a college education can benefit artists.